To

 18. Related Party Transactions

-All transactions entered with related parties during the FY23-24 were on arms length basis and were in the ordinary course of business and provisions of Section 188(1) are not attracted.
+All transactions entered with related parties during the FY 24-25 were on arms length basis and were in the ordinary course of business entered into with prior approval of Audit Committee.
 There have been no materially significant related party transactions with the Companys Promoters, Directors and others as defined in section 2(76) of the Companies Act, 2013 and Regulation 23 of SEBI (Listing Obligations & Disclosure Requirements) Regulations, 2015 which may have potential conflict of interest with the Company at large.
 Accordingly, disclosure in Form AOC 2 is not required.

 The details of the related party transactions as required under Indian Accounting Standard - 24 are set out in Note to the Financial Statements forming part of this Annual Report.
 The Company has also formulated a policy on dealing with the Related Party Transactions and the same has been uploaded on the website of the Company.